moritztng/fltr/README.md

 Supports SIMD and multiple cores.
-I got 3 tok/s on cpu.
-The weights are memory mapped, so they stay in memory.
+I got 5.7 tokens/second on CPU.
+It requires ~48GB of memory for fast inference - otherwise it's slower.

+Sharing the weights via google cloud was too expensive for me.
+So downloading the weights doesn't work currently.
+I'll update the link soon.
 # Installation
 ```bash
 git clone https://github.com/moritztng/mixtral.git